Apurva-29/Expense-Tracker-System/README.md

 3. User logs in → receives a signed **JWT** (valid 7 days)
 4. JWT is stored in `localStorage` and sent as `Authorization: Bearer <token>` on every request
 5. Protected routes verify the token via `authMiddleware.js`

----

-## 📄 License

-This project is for educational purposes — DBMS Mini Project.

----

-> Made with ❤️ using Node.js, Express, MySQL, and Vanilla JS